3HP latent TB treatment

 3HP TB preventive therapy has a shorter treatment duration, with patients taking fewer pills than with previous regimens.

-Our volume guarantee for Macleods is helping to ensure the availability for 3HP for people at high risk of developing TB, supporting the work of the IMPAACT4TB partnership.
+Our volume guarantee for Macleods helped to ensure the availability of 3HP for people at high risk of developing TB, supporting the work of the IMPAACT4TB partnership.

 Our